 Alternative Accounts with Suits Me®

-At Suits Me, we don’t only offer our account holders a visa prepaid card, but an account that comes with a whole variety of banking features so our account holders can manage their money with ease, 24/7, from anywhere in the world.
+At Suits Me, we don’t only offer our account holders a Mastercard prepaid card, but an account that comes with a whole variety of banking features so our account holders can manage their money with ease, 24/7, from anywhere in the world.

 With a Suits Me account, we give our account holders access to online banking, our mobile banking app, the ability to send and receive money in the UK (and internationally via a partner in the Suits Me app) and our exclusive cashback reward programme, where you can get discounts with some of the best retailers across the UK – all you have to do is use your prepaid card to make a purchase and we’ll do the rest!

 Opening your Suits Me account takes less than 10 minutes and we don’t run credit checks or ask for proof of address, which is why we accept over 99.8% of all applicants.